aragon/aragon-cli/docs-internal/Releasing.md

 Notes:

-- Remember to update the README files
+- Remember to update the README files section regarding stable versions
+- Deploy the docs to aragon/hack

 ## Distribution tags